Increasingly, research demonstrates the important role nutrition can play in providing systemic support and relief for dry eyes.

 Vitamin E

-Vitamin E and particularly gamma-tocopherol have significant antioxidant and anti-inflammatory benefits.
-It is important to include Vitamin E in EPA/DHA supplements as it prevents oxidation of omega-3’s and optimizes their metabolism; indeed, studies using fish oil have had superior results when a vitamin E supplement was also consumed.
+Vitamin E has significant antioxidant and anti-inflammatory benefits.
+It is important to include Vitamin E in EPA/DHA supplements as it prevents oxidation of omega-3’s and optimises their metabolism; indeed, studies using fish oil have had superior results when a vitamin E supplement was also consumed.
 Vitamin E is also an important complement to EPA and DHA as the extended use of fish oil may increase the requirement for vitamin E.